 Nanoscale engineering

-Gain industry-relevant knowledge of nanoscale engineering, including: manufacture of nanoscale structures and devices; functionality of thin film coatings; energy harvesting and storage; biosensors; and nanotechnology use in medical diagnoses and treatments.
-You'll learn how surfaces and nanomaterials are characterised.
-And how the performance of nanoscale devices and processes is simulated.
-Nanotechnology is contributing solutions to previously inaccessible challenges – in sectors including communications, energy, environment, healthcare, personalised medicine, and security.
+Nanotechnology contributes solutions to previously inaccessible challenges – in sectors including communications, energy, environment, healthcare, personalised medicine, and security.
+Gain industry-relevant knowledge of nanoscale engineering, including manufacturing nanoscale structures and devices; the functionality of thin film coatings; energy harvesting and storage; biosensors; and nanotechnology use in medical diagnoses and treatments.
+You'll learn how to characterise surfaces and nanomaterials and how to simulate the performance of nanoscale devices and processes.

 Course facts